insight-creative/richterhvac.com/README.md

-# Greiber Heating and Sheet Metal
+# Richter Heating & Cooling

 A custom Hugo website built from the Insight Creative, Inc. Hugo starter boilerplate Quintessence.
 The [Hugo](https://gohugo.io/) boilerplate we use for our projects.

 The repo for the boilerplate can be found at https://github.com/insight-creative/Quintessence

 **Disclaimer** - This site has been heavily integrated with [Netlify](https://www.netlify.com/), and therefore many features are specific to the Netlify platform and may not work with other hosting providers.
-This site also uses [NetlifyCMS](https://www.netlifycms.org/) as a CMS.
-Make sure to run a git pull before starting any work in case the client has made changes on their end.

 ## Getting Started